amethyst/distill/README.md

 - [capnpc in PATH](https://capnproto.org/install.html)

 To run:
-- Create an `assets` folder in the root of the repository
+- `cd daemon && cargo run --example daemon`
 - Put some images (png, jpg, tga) in the `assets` folder
-- `cargo run --release`

 Enjoy glorious .meta files!

 Check the metadata using the CLI:
 - `cd cli`
 - Run the shell: `cargo run`
 - `help` to list all available commands.
-Try `show_all` to get UUIDs of all indexed assets
+Try `show_all` to get UUIDs of all indexed assets, then `get` a returned uuid

 # Get involved
 This project's first user will be [Amethyst](https://github.com/amethyst/amethyst) and casual communication around development happens in the #assets channel of the [Amethyst Discord server](https://discord.gg/amethyst).
 Feel free to drop by for a chat, contributions or questions are very welcome!